OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 ##### Initialization Vectors in stateful operation modes.

-Please note that this is different from CTR and GCM mode in which the initialization vector is often a counter together with a nonce.
-So here using a predictable iv with its own stateful model is exactly what is needed.
+Please note that the usage of ivs is different when using CTR and GCM mode in which the initialization vector is often a counter (in CTR combined with a nonce).
+So here using a predictable iv with its own stateful model is exactly what is needed. in CTR you have a set of nocnes with counters which are the input, whereas in GCM you have a single IV per cryptographic operation, which should not be repeated.
 See the [documentation from NIST on GCM](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf "Recommendation for Block Cipher Modes of Operation: Galois/Counter Mode and GMAC") for more details.

+#### Weaker padding mechanisms
+TODO: ADD PADDING PARTS HERE(OEAP VERSUS PKCS5)!

 ### Cryptographic APIs on Android and iOS